Eunit99/EDDI-Updated-functionalites/README.md

 An updated features added to EDDI

-# How to MAke Use of the Themes
+# How to Make Use of the Themes
  This is a guide on how to use the themes.
 The themes are located in `themes.css` can only be activated/changed manually by the admin for now.

 ##### The list of themes to be used are: